NFL Team Grades Week 15: Chargers, Bears Get Top Marks After Wins Over Division Rivals

 Atlanta Falcons: B. The Falcons showed they could string touchdowns together and put some distance between themselves and their opponent.
 However, it’s just too little and too late, as this team threw away their opportunities when it mattered.
 A win over the Cardinals in Week 15 means little at this point.

 Oakland Raiders: C-.
 The Raiders had played a couple of solid games against the Chiefs (close loss) and Steelers (victory), but they were flat against a team that had displayed little character during the past six weeks.
-It’s unlikely the Raiders will show much fight in the season’s final two games.
+It’s unlikely the Raiders will show many fights in the season’s final two games.

 Cincinnati Bengals: A-.
 This game should not make a difference to the way the Bengals look at this season.
-They have wasted yet another opportunity and while backup quarterback Jeff Driskel showed heart in leading this team to a win over the Raiders, this team needs a complete overhaul.
-Marvin Lewis has not been the answer at head coach for many years and he needs to go.
+They have wasted yet another opportunity, and while backup quarterback Jeff Driskel showed heart in leading this team to a win over the Raiders, this team needs a complete overhaul.
+Marvin Lewis has not been the answer at head coach for many years, and he needs to go.

 Detroit Lions: C. The Lions were able to build a lead over a struggling team on the road, but like most games this year, they were unable to sustain their effort and come up with the victory.
-Rookie head coach Matt Patricia is far from a finished product and he has much to learn if the Lions are going to become a competitive team in 2019.
+Rookie head coach Matt Patricia is far from a finished product, and he has much to learn if the Lions are going to become a competitive team in 2019.

 Buffalo Bills: B. The Bills are starting to make some progress, and it begins with athletic quarterback Josh Allen.
 While he has been primarily a running quarterback this season, he turned things around Sunday with a 204-yard passing effort in the win over the Lions.
 His 42-yard fourth-quarter TD pass to Robert Foster gave the Bills a lead they would not relinquish.